-My Story: 28-Year-Old Diagnosed With Prediabetes Discovers “It’s Not About What You Look Like”
+My Story: 28-Year-Old Diagnosed With Prediabetes Discovers It’s Not About What You Look Like

-learning about a relative’s type 2 diagnosis to send Marrion Johnson Jr. to the doctor’s office curious about his blood-sugar levels.
+learning about a relative’s type 2 diagnosis to send Marrion Johnson Jr. to the doctor’s office curious about his own blood-sugar levels.

 Twenty-eight and fit, it didn’t fully dawn on Johnson that he could be at risk for diabetes himself.
 In fact, he exercises regularly and has a muscular frame to show for it.
-Isn’t that enough to keep the diabetes away?
+Isn’t that enough to keep diabetes away?

 Not quite.
-After the doctor ran some tests, Johnson was diagnosed with prediabetes – a precursor to the type 2 form of the disease.
+After the doctor ran some tests, Johnson was diagnosed with prediabetes – which often leads to developing type 2 diabetes.

 “[The doctor] said my blood sugar was higher than normal.
-It wasn’t anything wild but noteworthy,” Johnson said, recalling his January 2017 doctor’s visit.
+It wasn’t anything wild but it was